Trains in Italy

-This information was last checked on 6/23/21.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your journey between Lisbon and Paris.
+This information was last checked on 1/24/22.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your journey from Lisbon to Paris.

 The restriction level for your return to Lisbon, Portugal from France is: Partially open.

 Entry into Portugal is currently allowed for: Entry is partially open for citizens and permanent residents of France.

 You should observe these safety measures in Portugal as imposed by the government to reduce the spread of COVID-19:

 This information about your return travel to Portugal was last checked on 1/24/22.
 We advise you to check the latest COVID-19 travel safety regulations for your trip back to Lisbon from Paris closer to your date of departure here.

 There are 2 ways to travel between Lisbon and Paris including taking a flight or bus.